 Hazardous Waste (HW) Non-Hazardous Waste Full HW Regulation Universal Waste (UW) (Less Stringent HW Regulation) Brief Explanation of Management Option Wastes that are non-hazardous/solid waste are ones that do not meet the definition of a hazardous waste or are excluded from regulation as a hazardous waste.
 Regulated under RCRA Subtitle D and any applicable state laws and rules.
 Hazardous wastes are wastes (described in 40 CFR 261.2), that are not excluded from regulation (under 40 CFR 261.4), that exhibit one or more hazardous waste characteristics (described at 40 CFR 261 subpart C) and/or that meet a listing description (described at 40 CFR 261 subpart D).
 A waste determination in accordance with 40 CFR 262.11 must be performed on waste generated at a site that is not considered a household.
 It is the generator's responsibility to determine whether a waste is a hazardous waste.
 However, a generator is allowed to manage a waste more conservatively as a Certain hazardous waste streams, can be managed under a less stringent set of hazardous waste requirements if they have been categorized as a "universal waste" and the state has adopted the federal provisions or created their own state requirements applicable to that category.
 Universal waste requirements are a less stringent set of hazardous waste rules that apply to specific categories of waste (that would be a hazardous waste when disposed) to encourage the recycling and/or proper management.
 Currently only the following categories of waste that would otherwise be a hazardous hazardous waste if it is possible the waste could meet the definition of a hazardous waste when disposed.
-Regulated under RCRA Subtitle C and any applicable state laws and rules. universal waste: lamps, batteries, mercury containing equipment, pesticides and aerosol PV modules are not currently classified as a universal waste in NC.
+Regulated under RCRA Subtitle C and any applicable state laws and rules. waste when disposed may be managed as a universal waste: lamps, batteries, mercury containing equipment, pesticides and aerosol cans may be managed as a universal waste in NC. - PV modules are not currently classified as a universal waste in NC.
 Rulemaking must be done to add PV modules as a universal waste.